ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2_full_pipeline.rst

 Package Structure
 =================

-The tutorial spans five packages:
+The tutorial spans five packages, which you can find at XYZ:

 +---------------------------------------+------------------------------------------------------+
 | **Package**                           | **Role**                                             |